Desmond Bowen

 Desmond John Bowen (born 11 January 1949) is a British public servant, notable for serving as Director-General of Operational Policy in the Ministry of Defence during the build-up to the Iraq War.

 Biography

-Bowen served as an officer in the Parachute Regiment between in Northern Ireland, Cyprus and West Germany.
+Bowen served as an officer in the Parachute Regiment in Northern Ireland, Cyprus and West Germany.
 He served as Director-General of Operational Policy in the Ministry of Defence.
 He served as a witness in the Iraq Inquiry.
 In 2017, he was appointed as a board member at the Imperial War Museum.
 He is an Associate Fellow at the International Institute for Strategic Studies.

 Bowen is married and has two children.